CouchCMS/Documentation/src/contents/concepts/paypal.md

 *   The process starts by placing a specially coded 'Buy Now' button for each item on the website.
 The code of each button has to be given data about the item associated with it i.e. the product's name, id, price etc.
 *   Clicking on a button takes the visitor to PayPal's website where, after adjusting the number of units he is buying, he makes the payment.
 *   PayPal immediately intimates the seller about the payment using IPN (Instant Payment Notification).
-IPN contains all the relevant data about the transaction, i.e. the item that was paid for, the number of units bought, the payment amount, the buyer's email etc.<br/>
+IPN contains all the relevant data about the transaction, i.e. the item that was paid for, the number of units bought, the payment amount, the buyer's email etc.
     To receive PayPal's IPN, the seller needs to place a specially coded script on his website that can decipher the incoming IPN and take necessary actions.
 The URL (address) of this script has to be provided beforehand to PayPal (normally this is placed in the button code mentioned in the first step above).
 *   Once the script receives the IPN, it is supposed to first of all verify that the IPN is arriving genuinely from PayPal and has not been spoofed by someone.
 Once this is verified, the script then goes on to validate the details of the transaction being reported - if the correct amount has been paid for the item sold, the amount has been deposited in the right account etc.
 *   Once everything checks out fine, it is now that the product is finally delivered to the buyer.
 This could be done by using the email.

 ### HOW COUCH INTEGRATES WITH PAYPAL

 As should be evident from the discussion above, the seemingly simple procedure of delivering a digital product to a buyer upon payment requires quite a bit of work.
-Specifically, out of the steps outlined above, placing the appropriately coded button and (more extensively) handling the incoming IPN require custom coding.<br/>
+Specifically, out of the steps outlined above, placing the appropriately coded button and (more extensively) handling the incoming IPN require custom coding.
 Couch takes away the complexity from both the steps by making it as simple as placing a Couch tag for each in your template.

-In the following paragraphs we'll discuss how we can use Couch to do all the heavy lifting for us - but before we can do that, a little groundwork needs to be done.<br/>
+In the following paragraphs we'll discuss how we can use Couch to do all the heavy lifting for us - but before we can do that, a little groundwork needs to be done.
 First we need to inform Couch about some of our PayPal details.
 Open _config.php_ and set the following three values to that of yours.

 ```